prewired/prewired.github.io/summerhack2016.md

 ## Challenges

-* Swap your stuff!
+### Swap your stuff!

 Create an app or website where you can offer clothes, toys, gadgets in exchange for things that other people want to get rid of.

+### Active Coding

-* Design a project with a device to help younger children learn programming
+Design a project with a device to help younger children learn programming.

+### Recycle Me!

+Build a web site or mobile app that encourages people to recycle more stuff for Edinburgh Council.

+### Website Upgrade

-* Work on the Prewired website and learn about [Markdown](https://daringfireball.net/projects/markdown/), CSS, [Jekyll](https://jekyllrb.com), Git and [GitHub Pages](https://pages.github.com).
+Work on the Prewired website and learn about [Markdown](https://daringfireball.net/projects/markdown/), CSS, [Jekyll](https://jekyllrb.com), Git and [GitHub Pages](https://pages.github.com).

+### Digital Play

+Build a game that is suitable for very young children.
+Take into account recent research about Early Years Digital Play published by Moray House, University of Edinburgh.

+### The Answer

-* Design a programme that will ask people questions (and then do something fun with their answers).
+Design a programme that will ask people questions (and then do something fun with their answers).

+### Mobile Design

-* Create a mini­-app to design with your friends.
+Create a mini­-app to design with your friends.

-* Lego robots!
+### Lego robots!

 Can your robot do this?

+### Chatbot Challenge

-* Make a [chatbot](https://en.wikipedia.org/wiki/Chatterbot).
+Make a [chatbot](https://en.wikipedia.org/wiki/Chatterbot).
 Talk to a computer, have it say silly things back.

+### True Grit

-* True Grit: build a game that makes it fun to find [grit bins](http://www.edinburgh.gov.uk/info/20227/gritting_and_salt_bins/) in Edinburgh, and to check that the location on the Council map is their real location.
+Build a game that makes it fun to find [grit bins](http://www.edinburgh.gov.uk/info/20227/gritting_and_salt_bins/) in Edinburgh, and to check that the location on the Council map is their real location.
 (You can also use [OpenStreetMap](http://overpass-turbo.eu/s/hJ6) to record [grit bin](http://wiki.openstreetmap.org/wiki/Tag:amenity%3Dgrit_bin) locations.)

+### Wildcard *

-* Anything else you want to build!
+Anything else you want to build!